MicrosoftDocs/mixed-reality/mixed-reality-docs/azure-labs-lab-3-luis.md

 To Deploy on Local Machine:

-1. In **Visual Studio**, open the solution file that has been created in the previous step.
+1. In **Visual Studio**, open the solution file that has been created in the previous Chapter.
 2. In the **Solution Platform**, select ***x86***, ***Local Machine***.
 3. In the **Solution Configuration** select ***Debug***.